adamnew123456/wgcheck/README.md

 # What is this?

 `wgcheck` is a tool for monitoring the status of a Wireguard connection.
-It periodically checks that it can access specific services through Wireguard, and if any become inaccessible it runs an external tool to alert you to the failure.
+It checks that it can access a specific service through Wireguard, and if it cannot it alerts you to the failure.

 # How do I use it?